 If you visit Capri in the winter or early spring you are very likely to have at least a few hours of gray skies or drizzle.
 Downpours are rare, but somehow feel more epic on this island that is more well known for hot summer lazing in the sun.

 As much as I love a day spent under an umbrella at a beach club or on a boat anchored in a private cove there is a special charm to a cold rainy day in Capri.

 Some practical information.
 The sea can be rough in the winter and spring months.
 It is very rare that all boats are canceled but there can be only one or two that sail between Naples and Capri on really bad weather days.
 Look for the slow ferry, that takes about 25 minutes longer but is a much smoother ride and is the least likely to be canceled.

 Shake up Your Instagram FeedEveryone has the picture of the striking Faraglioni rocks in a bright blue sea, Marina Piccola below dotted with boats and yachts.
 On a gray day, the flinty colored clouds and inky water make for a dramatic and different take on this famous site.
 The Mediterranean scrub that clings to the cliffs somehow seems more saturated with greens and yellows when the sun is hiding.

 The cooler temperatures make long walks scouting for great shots along the Pizzalungo or down to the Marina Piccola much more pleasant.

-Find the hidden courtyard where Alessandro and his family have the islands only collection of vintage designer clothes, bags and shoes.
-The last time I visited I spied a vintage Pucci cape, Valentino ball gowns from the 1980's and a pair of Mark Jacobs flats.
+Find the hidden door on the via Camerelle where Alessandro and his family have the islands only collection of vintage designer clothes, bags, and shoes.
+The last time I visited I spied a vintage Pucci cape, Valentino ball gowns from the 1980s and a pair of Marc Jacobs flats.